Galih94/EssentialFeed/README.md

 3. The loading should start automatically when the user navigates to the screen.
     - The user should also be able to reload the comments manually (Pull-to-refresh).
 4. At all times, the user whould have a back button to return to the feed screen.
-    - Cancle any running comments API requests when the user navigates back.
+    - Cancel any running comments API requests when the user navigates back.
 5. The comments screen layout should match the UI specs.
     - Present the comment date using relative date formatting, e.g., "1 day ago."
 6. The comments screen title should be localized in all languages supported in the project.
-7. The Comments screen shpuld support Light and Dark Mode.
+7. The comments screen should support Light and Dark Mode.
-8. Write tests to validate your implementation, including unit, integration, and snapshot tests (aim to write the test first!).

 ---
 ## BDD Specs
 ## Story: Customer requests to see comments from image feed

 ## Narative #1
-As an online customer
+As an online customer.
-I want the app to automatically load comments when tap image feed So i can see comments of image feed
+I want the app to automatically load comments when tap image feed.
+So i can see comments of image feed.

 ### Scenarios (Acceptance criteria)
-Given the customer has connectivity
+Given the customer has connectivity.
-When the customer requests to see comments of image feed Then the app should display the comments from remote
+When the customer requests to see comments of image feed.
+Then the app should display the comments from remote.

 ---
 ## Load Comments From Remote Use Case